ChrisEYin/yinc/_posts/2014-3-30-hosting-a-static-site-on-s3.md

 If you don't have an S3 account, go to [AWS](http://aws.amazon.com) and sign up.
 It's free for 5 GB storage, 20K Get Requests, 2K Put Requests, and 15GB of data transfer out each month for one year.
 For most, it will be free but if you think you'll do more than that, their pricing is [here](http://aws.amazon.com/s3/pricing/).

 Once you're in the S3 console, click 'Create Bucket' in the top left hand corner.
 All your files will be stored here.
-Name your bucket 'www.{{ your domain }}.com'.
+Name your bucket 'www.yourdomain.com'.
 For Region, just leave the default 'US Standard' and then click 'Create'.

 ![createbucket](/images/staticsite/createbucket.png)